-Projects supported through the NTCA Offshore Wind and Subsea Infrastructure programme include:
+Projects supported through the NTCA Offshore Wind Innovation and Infrastructure programme include:

 The Technology, Innovation & Green Growth for Offshore Renewables (TIGGOR) is a £3.5m programme designed to boost supply chain growth and productivity in the North of Tyne and wider North East England region’s offshore wind and subsea sectors.
 Projects supported through TIGGOR include:

-In March 2021, NTCA agreed to contribute £495,000 from the £10m allocated to develop the Green New Deal Fund to jointly fund the North East Energy Accelerator which has been developed to overcome market barriers and accelerate investment in low carbon projects across the North East.
+NTCA manages and jointly funds the North East Energy Accelerator to overcome market barriers and accelerate investment in low carbon projects across the North East.
 The North East Energy Accelerator has supported a significant pipeline of heat networks projects across the North East which were showcased across two events in September 2022 that brought people together from the heat networks industry, the public sector and from regional political leadership and academia to discuss how we can accelerate the delivery of the UK’s first low carbon heat cluster here in the North East.